Don’t Turn Giving Tuesday Into a Money Grab

 Do what you can, but be sure to update your donors at least once a month.
 You may find you have more success with shorter, more frequent email updates and postcards with an infographic a few times a year.
 You could also send a Donor Care Letter

-Take time to create a great newsletter that will engage your donors.
+Take time to create a great newsletter that will engage your donors and not bore them.

 A lot of people use this time of the year to do some spring cleaning.
-I know, groan.
-I envy the people who do that because usually I’m not one of them.
+I envy the people who do that because I’m usually not one of them.

 I know I should do more.
 As much as I dislike cleaning and organizing, I’m happy once it gets done.
 Often getting started is the hardest part.

 Your nonprofit organization may be putting off some version of your own spring cleaning and decluttering.
-Make some time to tackle these so-called cumbersome tasks.
+It’s important to make some time to tackle these so-called cumbersome tasks.
 Just think how happy you’ll be when you’re done.
 You’ll also make some much-needed improvements to your infrastructure and donor communication.

 Here are a few suggestions to help you get started.